First Potteries: Liveries

 The traditional colours of the PMT fleet were red and cream.
 During National Bus Company ownership in the 1970s and 1980s, poppy red and white livery was used.
 Following privatisation, the livery became red and yellow with the fleetname in a 'zipper' logo.
 Despite this, several variations were introduced to suit individual routes – Silverdale Shuttle and Bradwell Shuttle, which saw the red replaced with blue; Hospitalslink, a scheme used exclusively on a handful of minibuses and which was green-based; and Birches Head Townabout, again a minibus operation and which received a yellow and orange livery.
 Additionally, a pair of minibuses gained a purple and white and then yellow and black variant to promote the Ball Green to Tunstall service.
 In 1987 PMT purchased Turners of Brown Edge and until the late 1990s some vehicles in the fleet were painted into Turners Tudor Maroon and Cream to work the 8 Hanley-Brown Edge service, subsequently extended from Brown Edge to Endon.

 All these liveries have now been completely superseded by the FirstGroup corporate livery.
 In 2011 four buses were repainted in PMT red and yellow when routes 25 and 26 were launched as gold services.

 For the 2016 open day at Adderley Green Garage, two further Wright Gemini double decker buses were repainted, one of which is in the old style red and cream PMT livery.
 The other in silver, red and yellow, a heritage livery used on the original 6 Leyland Olympians introduced in 1989 for the 320 Hanley-Crewe route.

 Fleet and depots

 As of March 2013, the fleet consisted of 185 buses based in the Adderley Green area of Stoke-on-Trent.
 A small number of buses use an outstation in Newcastle-under-Lyme.

-First Potteries received its first new buses in 8 years in 2014, when nine brand new Wright Streetlite Max MicroHybrid vehicles were delivered to Adderley Green depot.
-A tenth was delivered in 2015, which was the first bus within FirstGroup to have a Euro6 engine.

-Further new buses were bought in October 2016, with new Alexander Dennis Enviro 200 MMCs used on routes 21, 21A, 23 and 23A.